 It is suitable for professionals from a wide range of health and social care backgrounds, as well as students from other academic disciplines.
-Students can study online or on campus.
+Students can study online.

 The module is designed to:

-- Teach key practical skills required to conduct research in health and social care (systematic literature searching, using research databases, reporting search outcomes, critical appraisal including quality assessment) within the context of multi-disciplinary team-working.
+- develop the key practical skills required to conduct a systematic review (developing a research question, devising a search strategy, systematic searching using research databases, reporting search outcomes, screening, and critical appraisal including quality assessment).

 Delivery and assessment

 The module is available solely online and assessed through coursework.
 Assessment will be by a systematic literature search and an annotated bibliography relating to an area of relevance to the student: learning a key research skill.